Things appear to be looking up for Astrotech Corporation (ASTC)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -35.64% loss in the last 1 month and extending the period to 3 months gives it a 5.08%, and is -14.29% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.15% over the week and 15.22% over the month.
+The stock witnessed a -38.16% loss in the last 1 month and extending the period to 3 months gives it a 16.23%, and is 29.82% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.33% over the week and 12.77% over the month.

 Astrotech Corporation (ASTC) Analyst Forecasts